Thes old barns are so full of character and each tell a story. They are rustic and offer opportunities to paint contrasting textures and colors.

 Thank you for visiting my blog.
 I hope this project is fun and helpful for you.

-To find more like it see the labels at the right, use the search box above, or choose one of the favorites in the left sidebar.
+To find more projects like this use the search box above, or choose one of the favorites in the left sidebar.
 I am sure you will find one you like.

 |These are free to print but your small gift will help me keep this blog going, Choose your gift amount.|